Browse all

 Android vs iPhone Market Share: Which Smartphone OS is More Popular?

-This data point indicates that Android is the most popular mobile operating system.
-However, if we dive deeper, it gets a lot more interesting.
+However, if we dive deeper, the picture gets a lot more interesting.

 Key Android vs iOS Statistics